-In contrast to other organisations, PROJECT-E’s Team Europe consists solely of students and young professionals, working voluntarily in their free time.
+In contrast to other organisations, PROJECT-E’s Team International consists solely of students and young professionals, working voluntarily in their free time.
 Moreover, is the qualitative approach to the education quite unique.

 Q: How was PROJECT-E founded?

 PROJECT-E was founded by Wenzel and Moritz Waldstein in 2007.
 It was their vision to empower young Ethiopian women.
 By 2009, the organisation had gained a considerable number of members and impact.
 The first students finished their three-year training in our secretarial science project by 2012.

-Q: Why does PROJECT-E specialize in the vocational education of young woman from destitute backgrounds?
+Q: Why does PROJECT-E specialize in the vocational education of young women from destitute backgrounds?

 One of PROJECT-E’s founders, Wenzel Waldstein, volunteered in an Ethiopian orphanage.
 Noticing the girls’ lack of perspective upon leaving the orphanage, he decided to found PROJECT-E in order to counteract that trend.

 Furthermore, the Ethiopian society is fairly male dominated.
 PROJECT-E aims to neutralize that inequality and enable women to realise their potential and become independent.

 Q: Where are PROJECT-E’s headquarters?

 While our Hospitality Institute is located in Addis Ababa, Ethiopia, the international team does not have dedicated headquarters.
 The members live all across Europe, working for PROJECT-E from their homes.